INSIDE: Everything you need to know about Rotorua Duck Tours for families.

 The boys were mesmerised watching Marcus crunch the gears and work the pedals of the Duck Boat as we gained speed too.

 Rotorua Duck Tour Attractions – Visiting the Rotorua Lakes District

 Part two of the Rotorua Duck Boat Tour begins with a climb up the steep hill next to the Redwoods Forest.

-Marcus made the most of his captive audience during this slow arduous climb by scrolling his playlist and blaring epic themed songs for us to sing along to.
-Who could resist?
-(Not us!)
+Marcus made the most of his captive audience during this slow arduous climb by scrolling his playlist and blaring epic THEMED MOTIVATION SONGS for us to sing along to.

 It didn’t disappoint.

 DIY Duck Boat Rotorua Driving

 Once we were in the centre of the lake, and away from any potential obstacles, he invited the kids to drive the boat.

 Ned drove first, followed by a very enthusiastic Jack, who did not want to give up the driving seat once he’d claimed it.

 The drive out of the lake was equally fun, and we all – the Chinese family from Auckland, the two young German men, and our lot – craned our necks out of the windows to watch.